 But appearances were deceiving.

-Still, at least Nico would stay by her side, Cadence thought to herself foolishly.
+At least Nico would stay by her side—Cadence had thought to herself foolishly.
 Out of their entire group, the two of them had spent the most time together.
 Huddled in between alleyways, swallowing cigarettes whole for laughs, pick-pocketing wealthy kids who were in over their heads.
 Playing piano at the dwindling Sognare, sharing drinks at the bar after a rough day of work, musing about their unattainable dreams.

 Right.
 Nico needed her, she’d thought, always followed her, would never leave her.
 It was something Cadence treasured.
 A constant.